semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI behaves like other static analysis and linting tools: it runs a set of user-configured rules and returns a non-zero exit code if there are findings, resulting in its job showing a ✅ or ❌.

+By default, Semgrep CI suppresses internal errors.
+If Semgrep in CI encounters an error, it logs the error to the console, sends a report to a crash-reporting server, and then lets CI continue.
+This default behavior can be overridden.
+See the [Exit codes](#exit-codes) section below and [Configuring blocking findings and errors](/semgrep-ci/configuration-reference.md/#configuring-blocking-findings-and-errors).

 Copy the relevant template for your CI provider from the sections below.
 Read through the comments in the template to adjust Semgrep CI scan settings, selecting pull and merge requests, full scans on your branch.

 Once Semgrep CI is running, explore the [Semgrep Registry](https://semgrep.dev/explore) to find and add more project-specific rules.